BrownieO/Conlang-notes/Phonology/alphabet.md

 # Alphabet
 Balkeon uses part of the Spanish alphabet.
-The excluded letters are J, Q, Ñ, W and V.
+The excluded letters are J, Ñ, Q, Rr, W and V.

 The options for affricates are:
 <ul>